rsyncOSX/mydocsy/content/en/blog/TechnicalDetails/SwiftConcurrency.md

 categories = ["technical details"]
 +++

-To begin, I must acknowledge that my understanding of Swift concurrency is limited.
-I am actively learning about Swift and SwiftUI.
-RsyncUI is a graphical user interface (GUI) application; most of its work is executed on the main thread.
-However, some resource-intensive tasks are performed on background threads.
-RsyncUI functions effectively as it is, but it also serves as a learning opportunity for new features.
-Stability is also a crucial aspect of RsyncUI.
-Consequently, I refrain from releasing new versions until I am confident in its stability.
+To commence, I must acknowledge that my comprehension of Swift concurrency is limited.
+I am actively engaged in the learning process of Swift and SwiftUI.
+RsyncUI is a graphical user interface (GUI) application; the majority of its operations are executed on the main thread.
+However, certain resource-intensive tasks are performed on separate threads, excluding the main thread.
+RsyncUI operates effectively as it is, but it also presents an opportunity for learning new features.
+Stability is another paramount aspect of RsyncUI.
+Therefore, I refrain from releasing new versions until I am certain of its stability.

-The most important work:
+The most important works:

 - execution of `rsync` tasks
-- monitoring progress and termination of `rsync` tasks
+- monitoring progress and termination of tasks
 - write operations of data to storage

-is executed on the main thread.
+are executed on the main thread.

 #### Swift concurrency and asynchronous execution

-Concurrency and asynchronous execution are fundamental concepts in Swift.
-The latest version of Swift simplifies the writing of asynchronous code using Swift's `async` and `await` keywords, as well as the `actor` protocol for executing work on background threads.
+Concurrency and asynchronous execution are important parts in Swift.
+The latest version of Swift simplifies the writing of asynchronous code using Swift's `async` and `await` keywords, as well as the `actor` protocol for executing work on other threads not blocking the main thread.
 The Swift concurrency model is intricate, and it requires, at least for me, dedicated time and study to grasp its fundamentals.

-Apart from GUI updates, which SwiftUI handles, RsyncUI does *not incorporate concurrency*.
-But there is asynchronous execution, on main thread and on background threads.
+RsyncUI does not requiere concurrency, but concurrency is automatically introduced by using `actors` , `async` and `await` keywords.
+It is an objective to execute most work synchronous on the main thread as long as it does not block, like GUI updates, which are performed on the main thread.

 #### Swift version 6 and the new concurrency model